gaissmai/bart/README.md

 ## Usage and Compilation

-The algorithm is based on fixed-size bit vectors and precomputed lookup tables.
+The BART algorithm is based on fixed-size bit vectors and precomputed lookup tables.
 Lookups are executed entirely with fast, cache-resident bitmask operations, which modern CPUs accelerate using specialized instructions such as POPCNT, LZCNT, and TZCNT.